charlottemcclintock/ShiftResearchLab2018/README.md

 #### Housing Affordability

 Parcel data was retrieved from the Adams, Arapahoe, Broomfield, Boulder, Denver, Douglas, and Jefferson County assessor's offices.
+Where unit data was available, the total parcel value was divided by number of units and each unit was counted separately.
+Where unit data was not available, the data was restricted to single family homes.

 Cleaning script can be found in `housing.clean.R`.